flaviomb/stack/README.md

 # stack
-A simple implementation of tha stack in c language
+A simple implementation of the stack in c language